 Diagnosing Meniscus Tears

 You may be unsure if the knee pain you experience is a meniscus tear.
-A doctor or a physiotherapist can help you diagnose your knee pain through a physical examination.
-Your physiotherapist will ask you to walk, squat as well as move your affected knee and leg into different positions to spot the root cause of your pain.
-If this is inconclusive, your physiotherapist may also make use of imaging tests such as an X-ray or a Magnetic Resonance Imaging (MRI) test to eliminate other possible causes of knee pain and accurate detect a torn meniscus.
+A physiotherapist can help you diagnose your knee pain through a physical examination.
+Our physiotherapist will ask you to walk, squat as well as move your affected knee and leg into different positions to spot the root cause of your pain.

 Treatment Methods for Meniscus Tears